Two-dimensional multi-target detection: an autocorrelation analysis approach: Introduction

-The MTD model was devised in \cite{bendory2018toward} \re{in order to study the recovery of small molecules directly from the micrograph}, below the current detection limit of \mbox{cryo-EM}~\cite{henderson1995potential},~\cite{d2021current}. \re{An autocorrelation analysis technique (see Section~\ref{subsec:ac}) was implemented} to recover \mbox{low-resolution}~\mbox{3-D} structures from noiseless simulated data under a simplified model.
+The MTD model was devised in \cite{bendory2018toward} {in order to study the recovery of small molecules directly from the micrograph}, below the current detection limit of \mbox{cryo-EM}~\cite{henderson1995potential},~\cite{d2021current}. {An autocorrelation analysis technique (see Section~\ref{subsec:ac}) was implemented} to recover \mbox{low-resolution}~\mbox{3-D} structures from noiseless simulated data under a simplified model.
 Autocorrelation analysis consists of finding an image that best explains the empirical autocorrelations of the measurement.
 For any noise level, those autocorrelations can be estimated to any desired accuracy for sufficiently large~$N$.
 Computing the autocorrelations is straightforward and requires only one pass over the data, which is advantageous for massively large datasets, such as \mbox{cryo-EM} datasets~\cite{bendory2020single}.
 As such, autocorrelation analysis provides an attractive alternative to other computational methods, such as maximum likelihood estimation, which is intractable for the MTD problem~\cite{lan2020multi}.
-In addition, autocorrelation analysis allows to account for the CTF; see Appendix~\ref{app:ctf}.
+In addition, autocorrelation analysis allows to account for the CTF\comm{, under mild conditions.
+These conditions are summarized in Proposition~\ref{prop:ctf} in Appendix~\ref{app:ctf}.}